-In this article, we’ll walk you through the key criteria to look for when choosing the best engineering metrics platform for your organization.
+This article will guide you through the key criteria to consider when selecting the best engineering metrics platform for your organization.
 We’ll explore what to look for, and what to avoid.

-All of this information is important for you to make informed decisions to improve your productivity and your developers' experience, plus showcase your business value to leadership.
+All of this information is important for you to make informed decisions to improve your productivity and developers' experience and showcase your business value to leadership.

-The best engineering metrics platforms will offer a bird’s eye view of your entire software pipeline, with the ability to drill down to view the data that matters.
+The best engineering metrics platforms will offer a high-level Engineering Metrics Dashboard of your entire software pipeline, with the ability to slice and dice the data to drill down into the data that matters to your context.

-What's important to look for is the ability to compare the data across teams and organizations to identify best practices, opportunities for improvement, and learnings.
+The ability to compare the engineering metrics across teams and organizations to identify best practices, opportunities for improvement, and learnings is critical.

 The way you structure your organization is unique, so your tool of choice must be compatible with your setup.

-For example, if you have mono repositories, the platform must be able to break down monorepos and get metrics & insights by components, services or folders, and not only if your org has separate repos to work on.
+For example, if you have mono repositories, the platform must be able to break down monorepos and get engineering metrics & insights by components, services, or folders.

 Also, the ability to customize your release workflow per repository is key to being able to understand your metrics.
 You might use different release workflows in your organization and some of them might be complex.